EatBagel/Wazuh-Caldera-Sysmon-and-AI-Logs-Analysis-Lab/README.md

 ```
 **6. Installation & Setup**

-This section provided shows the steps done to complete the project.
+The section provided shows the steps done to complete the project.

 _6.1 Step 1:_ Create and Load the Virtual Machines in VMware